lkin/nuxt-movies/README.md

 Use API from [The Movie DB](https://www.themoviedb.org/documentation/api)

-API Key must be in the file .themoviedb.js in the project root, it's in JSON format like this:
+For development, the API Key must be in the file .themoviedb.js in the project root, it's in JSON format like this:
 ```javascript
 module.exports = {
   key: 'PUT-THE-API-KEY-HERE'
 };

 ```

+For production, create an environment variable with key "movieDbApiKey".